-On various occasions during the year, whole families have the opportunity to learn together, celebrate holidays, and participate in Shabbat services with other families and the TCS community.
+On various occasions during the year, the whole family has the opportunity to learn together, celebrate holidays, and participate in Shabbat services with other families and the TCS community.

 See below for descriptions of a few of those opportunities.

-In an effort to build community and to give our students a trajectory of the Torah narrative, we begin each Sunday SULAM session together in the sanctuary with “Taste of Torah” – a closer look at the weekly Torah portion.
+In an effort to build community and to give our students a trajectory of the Torah narrative, we begin each Sunday SULAM session together with Ta-am Torah a “Taste of Torah” – a closer look at the weekly Torah portion.
 On the first Sunday of each month, Havdalah and monthly birthday celebrations will follow.
-On non-Havdalah days, this gathering is followed by Shirah – interactive and joyful Jewish singing led by our Cantorial Soloist, David Rothberg.
+On non-Havdalah days, this gathering is followed by Shirah – interactive and joyful Jewish singing – led by our Cantorial Soloist, David Rothberg.
 Parents are encouraged to join the students for these weekly gatherings.

 Parents are invited and encouraged to attend this special community gathering with their children.